Nixon-Tinkelman v. N.Y. City Dept. of Health & Mental Hygiene

 - The reasonableness of allowing the employee to work from home without on-site supervision

-If your employer has treated you unfairly because of your disability or has refused to provide a reasonable accommodation, consult a knowledgeable attorney who can protect your rights.
+If your employer has treated you unfairly because of your disability or has refused to provide a reasonable accommodation, consult a knowledgeable disability discrimination attorney who can protect your rights.
+The discrimination attorneys at the Derek Smith Law Group serve clients in New York, New Jersey, Miami, and Philadelphia.
+Call today at 212-587-0760 for a free consultation.